hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ### <p align="center">Install Dependencies</p>

 <p align="justify">The Modular Flight Framework is a .lua script that uses AMUMSS to create a usable .pak file.
-Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to properly build LUA script-based mods for No Man's Sky.</p>
+Ensure you have correctly <a href="https://github.com/hypn0tick/nms-lua-mods#installing-amumss">installed AMUMSS and its dependencies</a> correctly to properly build LUA script-based mods for No Man's Sky.</p>

 <br/>

 ### <p align="center">Download the Modular Flight Framework</p>

 <p align="justify">Download the script to your AMUMSS "ModScript" folder.
-If you struggle to download the file, simply [copy its contents](https://raw.githubusercontent.com/hypn0tick/nms-lua-mods/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Hypn0tick%20-%20Modular%20Flight%20Framework.lua) into a new .lua file in your "ModScript" folder.
+If you struggle to download the file, simply <a href="https://raw.githubusercontent.com/hypn0tick/nms-lua-mods/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Hypn0tick%20-%20Modular%20Flight%20Framework.lua">copy its contents</a> into a new .lua file in your "ModScript" folder.
 You are now ready to build LUA script-based mods for No Man's Sky!</p>

 <p align="justify"><ins><b>NOTE:</b></ins> The URL above links to the script with my personal configurations that I have released.
-If you are looking to build a mod from scratch, please reference the variant with base-game values [included in the repository](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua).</p>
+If you are looking to build a mod from scratch, please reference the variant with base-game values <a href="https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua">included in the repository</a>.</p>

 <br/>